Alpine Linux Home Lab

 - K3s: A light weight version of Kubernetes (K8s) for resource constrained environments.

-- Cron & OpenRC: Automates routine maintenance and ensures services start correctly after reboot.
+- Cron and OpenRC: Automates routine maintenance and ensures services start correctly after reboot.

 This project serves both as a personal playground for DevOps experimentation and a showcase of applying modern operational best practices to a compact, real-world environment.